-Cuban Model Cindy Prado Rocks An Upside Down Bikini Top: ‘Balcony Hangs With My Best Friend’
+Cuban Model Cindy Prado Rocks An Upside-Down Bikini Top: 'Balcony Hangs With My Best Friend'

 Cindy Prado slipped back into a bikini in the latest addition that was featured on her Instagram feed.
-The post included three images that saw her in a skimpy bikini that left little of her bombshell curves to the imagination.
+The post included three images that left little of her bombshell curves to the imagination.

-The photoshoot took place on a balcony in Miami.
-Cindy sat on top of a white cushion in a wicker sphere chair in the frame’s center.
+The photo shoot took place on a balcony in Miami, according to the geotag.
+Cindy sat on top of a white cushion in a wicker sphere chair at the frame's center.
 The clear balcony at her back showed glimpses of sparkly blue ocean water and a bright sky as far as the eye could see.

-The first image captured the model sprawled out with her hip on the soft cushion and her legs bent at her knees.
+In the first image, the model was captured while sprawled out with her hip on the soft cushion and her legs bent at her knees.
 She rested her elbow on a pillow, grabbing her ponytail in the opposite hand.
 The next two photos showed Cindy posing in the same spot with slightly altered poses.

 She rocked a revealing two-piece that boasted a bright yellow fabric.
-The neon material popped against Cindy’s bronzed complexion.
-She appeared to wear her top upside down, and the bottom band stretched tightly on top of her bust.
+The neon material popped against Cindy's bronzed complexion.
+She appeared to wear her top upside-down, and the bottom band stretched tightly on top of her bust.
 Its triangular cups curved downward, forming a V-shape.
 They covered a portion of her chest while leaving plenty of cleavage on display for her audience to admire.
-Its thick ties crisscrossed over Cindy’s ribs, tying around her waist and drawing attention to her toned abs.
+Its thick ties crisscrossed over Cindy's ribs, tying around her waist and drawing attention to her toned abs.

 She teamed the look with a pair of matching bottoms that were equally as racy.
 They boasted a scoop front and stretchy sidebands that fit snugly over her hips.
-Cindy pulled them up high, which highlighted her hourglass silhouette.
+Cindy pulled them up high, highlighting her hourglass silhouette.
 The scanty cut of the bottoms also exposed her sculpted thighs.

-In her caption, she shared that she was hanging on the balcony with her “best friend” while tagging Celsius Official.
-Within minutes of the photo going live, it’s amassed more than 17,000 likes and over 200 comments.
+Within minutes of the photo going live, it amassed more than 17,000 likes and over 200 comments.
 Most Instagram users complimented Cindy on her fit physique.

 "Looking so pretty ma'am," one follower gushed, adding a series of pink hearts.